AdaCore/why3/src/trywhy3/README.md

 Instructions to build TryWhy3
 -----------------------------

+  * Compile with

+        make trywhy3

+  * (Optional) Build a package with

+        make trywhy3.tar.gz

+    This creates a tarball that can be used if the following steps are performed on a different machine or if only the Why3 components need to be updated.
+Do not forget about `mode-why3.js` in that case (see below).

   * Install Ace

-      - put the sources of Ace in directory `src/trywhy3` and copy the `mode-why3.js` file into them:
+      - download the Ace editor to directory `src/trywhy3` and copy the file `mode-why3.js` there:

             cd src/trywhy3
             git clone --depth=1 git@github.com:ajaxorg/ace-builds.git